cryptodictionary/site/content/extracontent.md

 Bitcoin scripts, or smart contracts), whose difference with threshold signatures is that they reveal the identities of individual signers.

+## Nonrepudiation

+A legal-sounding term invented by standards group members without consultation with lawyers to describe a service that crypto can't provide.
+X.509 eventually replaced it with "content commitment", but by then the damage had been done.

 ## Nym server